Nathan827x/ProjectSummaries/PoliticanStock.md

 ## Work In Progress

+-   Designing the relational tables for more versatile API requests
+-   Adding SQLAlchemy to the project to handle the relational db

 ### Moving from non-relation to relation DB

 Currently, the data is in a NoSQL DB.
 This was due to the ease of starting the project and Google Firebase integration.
 Moving it to a SQL DB would be beneficial because we can create more versatile APIs.